usegraffy/graffy/src/common/graph/Readme.md

 # Rejected options

 // Option 1, flat nodes
-// May be simpler to implement and more efficient if clock numbers are very fragmented.
+// May be simpler to implement and more efficient if version numbers are very fragmented.

 [
   undefined,
   undefined, // Up to key_1 is unknown

   key_1,
-  clock_null,
+  version_null,
   null,

   key_2,
-  clock_value,
+  version_value,
   value_2,

   key_2 + \0,  // key_2
-  clock_null,
+  version_null,
   null,

   key_3,
-  clock_null, // key_2 to key_4 is null, but clock changes at key_3
+  version_null, // key_2 to key_4 is null, but version changes at key_3
   null,

   key_4,